Gray categories with duals and their diagrams: Category, 2-category and Gray category diagrams

-\begin{definition}[Evaluation of progressive Gray category diagram] The evaluation of a progressive Gray category diagram that has generic source and target pre-2-category diagrams is defined by perturbing it by an isotopy that fixes the boundary to a generic progressive Gray category diagram.
-The result is independent of the choice of isotopy by Theorem \ref{th_progressive_invariant}. \end{definition}
+\begin{definition} The {\bf evaluation of a Gray category diagram} is defined by perturbing it, by an isotopy that fixes the boundary, to a generic progressive Gray category diagram and evaluating the resulting diagram. \end{definition} This is independent of the choice of isotopy and hence well-defined by Theorem \ref{th_progressive_invariant}.